 The Richland webmaster will make every effort to monitor external links that take the user beyond the core Richland website to ensure they are valid, accurate and appropriate to the GCS web usage goals.
 However, users should be aware that the content of external websites can change quickly, and the webmaster may not be able to respond immediately to these changes.
 Likewise, as is the nature of the )nternet, external websites may contain content such as advertisements and links to further websites that may not be endorsed by Richland or GCS.
 In many ways, visiting external links is the electronic equivalent of leaving campus helpful for broadening skills and knowledge, but also involving factors that necessitate a joint effort between staff, parents and students to ensure safety and appropriate conduct.

 To help users differentiate between Richland webpages and external websites, all webpages monitored by the Richland webmaster will display a small Richland logo in the address bar of the web browser: .

 - If you follow a link, no longer see the Richland icon, and are uncertain about the content, you are advised to navigate away from the page.

 - To report content that you feel is inappropriate or contrary to the GCS web usage goals, the first step is to contact the Richland webmaster immediately so the link can be disabled.

-In order to take advantage of the oportunities the Internet provides, GCS authorizes the creation of System and/or individual school Web pages on the Internet.
-Only those Web pages maintained in accordance with Board Policy and established procedures shall be recognized as official representatives of GCS or individual schools.
+In order to take advantage of the opportunities the )nternet provides, GCS authorizes the creation of System and/or individual school Web pages on the )nternet Only those Web pages maintained in accordance with Board Policy and established procedures shall be recognized as official representatives of GCS or individual schools.
 All information on a school or System Web page must be indicative of the mission, goals, policies, programs or activities of the school or System.

 School Web Pages